ShinyTrinkets/twofold.ts/docs/variables.md

 <set current={users[1]} id={current.id} />
 ```

-The **json** tag must be a double-tag.

-Unlike the `set` and `toml` tags, the JSON tag must have a group name, because they can have a top-level array which cannot be merged with the context object.

 Here, you set the current user as the second element in the array, and `id=2`.
 All the tags following this `set` will receive the `users` array, and the current user and ID.

 ```md